 • Provide the opportunity for students to undertake independent research in which they apply appropriate tools of analysis.

-• Enable students to sharpen critical and analytical skills in gathering and interpreting information, and identify significant issues/themes and themselves.
+• Enable students to sharpen critical and analytical skills in gathering and interpreting information and identify significant issues/themes themselves.

-• Enable students to further enhance and develop subject-specific knowledge through conducting desk research and/or empirical works.
+• Enable students to further enhance and develop subject-specific knowledge through conducting desk research and/or empirical work.

 • Enable students to relate academic issues and concepts to real-world problems.